chrisjanusa/PoGoChatBot/README.md

 It will prompt you for your name which is needed to create a profile then after it is given a name, Pogo will prompt you with example questions.
 We recommend using the show all command to get full list of phrases that can be used.
 These phrases need not be word for word but must be on same topic to match what Pogo has knowledge of.

+When you are done conversing tell Pogo 'bye' so it knows to exit and save your user profile